 Prerequisite(s): Any two of HIST 135, 136; 264; 347; 362.
 (3-0 or 3-0) HIST 352 Government and Politics of the United States (3 sem. hrs.)
 An introduction to American politics, including the major branches of government: the presidency, the Congress, and the Supreme Court.
 The dynamics of American political institutions and their interaction.
 The prime emphasis is on national politics, especially the interaction of the executive and legislative, including presidential decision-making.
 NB: Not offered every year.
 See department chair.
+Cross-listed: POLS 352.

 Prerequisite(s): 6 sem. hrs. of history including HIST 135, 136; 251, 252; 347; or instructor's consent.
 (3-0 or 3-0) HIST 355 American Foreign Policy (3 sem. hrs.)
 A study of principle themes in United States foreign policy with in-depth review of post-Second World War presidential periods.
 Students analyze the causes and results of American policy choices in the context of evolving world order.
 The course explores philosophy and leadership styles.
 NB: Not offered every year.
 See department chair.
+Cross-listed: POLS 355.

 Prerequisite(s): 6 sem. hrs. of history including one of HIST 136; 251, 252; or 347; or instructor's consent.
 (3-0 or 3-0) HIST 361 History of Christianity I (3 sem. hrs.)
 A study of the history of the Christian church from the turn of the first century to the eve of the 16th century Reformation, with attention to the persons, events and issues involved in the major developments of Christianity.
 Cross-listed: RELS 361, HIST 561.
 Prerequisite(s): 6 sem. hrs. of history including HIST 111 or 112.
 (3-0; 0-0) HIST 362 History of Christianity II (3 sem. hrs.)
 An examination of the development of the Christian church from the late medieval period through the early 21st century.
 Key topics include: the Protestant and Catholic reformations; the Great Awakenings and the rise of modern evangelism, fundamentalism, and the growth of modern missionary movements, along with a consideration of significant individuals, changes in theology, institutions, devotional practices, gender roles, and attempts to engage and shape culture.
 Cross-listed: RELS 362, HIST 562.
-Prerequisite(s): 6 sem. hrs. of history including HIST 111 or 112.
-(3-0 or 3-0) HIST 366 History of the Family to 1600 (3 sem. hrs.)
-This course examines the historical development of the family beginning with the ancient world up to 1600.
-A central inquiry is the formation of families and households, as well as the impact of religion on gender and family roles.
-The course also explores the use of power and coercion in the organization of family.
-It includes an inquiry into contemporary gender theory but concentrates on the lives and ideas of actual persons insofar as the historical record reveals them.
-NB: Not offered every year.
-See department chair.